jetibest/openssl-server/README.md

 Of course, you can also simply run the webserver on the HTTP port (:80) directly, and do a conditional redirect to HTTPS (:443) in the application code (i.e. in PHP test for: `empty($_SERVER['HTTPS']) || $_SERVER['HTTPS'] === "off"`).

-## `openssl-server --help`

-    Usage: openssl-server [OPTIONS] [target-address]

-    Accepts incoming client sockets with TLS, and pipes the decrypted data to the given target address (bidirectional).
-Target address defaults to 127.0.0.1, and the set or default value of the bind port.

-    OPTIONS
-      -cert <file>          Path to certificate file (defaults to cert.pem).
-      -key <file>           Path to key file (defaults to key.pem).
-      -b,--bind <address>   Bind to the given address (defaults to 127.0.0.1:4433).
-      -h,--help             Show this help.

-    Formatting:
-      address = {host:port,host,:port,port}

-    Hint:
-      Use host 0.0.0.0 for any/all interfaces (public).
-      Use host 127.0.0.1 for local-loopback only (private).

-    EXAMPLES
-      Generate a self-signed certificate:
-      > openssl req -x509 -days 36500 -subj '/CN=localhost' -nodes -newkey rsa:4096
-      -keyout key.pem -out cert.pem

-      Connect with openssl-server instance (using TLS):
-      > openssl s_client -connect 127.0.0.1:4433 -quiet

 ## TODO